CurtisBarogla/PHPLock/README.md

 ## 7. Locker

-Locker is the main component allowing to set locks (exclusive, share and bypass) and free a resource.
+Locker is the main component allowing you to set locks (exclusive, share and bypass) and free a resource.

-It allows you too to get informations about the current locking state of a resource.

 Locker provides you methods :
 - **getState()** fetching information about a lock applied to the given resource over the user,
 - **exclusive()** applying an exclusive lock (strict access to the resource) on the resource for the given user for a certain amount of time,
 - **share()** acting as an exclusive lock but allowing you to share the lock token among multiple users,
-- **free()** which will simply free the resource from the current lock,
+- **free()** which will simply free the resource from the current lock and apply an action on it,
-- **bypass()** which revokes all lock tokens applied to the given resource followed by and exclusive lock on the resource for the given user.
+- **bypass()** which revokes all lock tokens applied to the resource followed by an attributation of an exclusive lock for the given user.

 ### 7.1 Lock Token